DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 option to drop this mod’s potions to 0%.
 Change the chance of NPCs having potions to 20% (we don’t want everyone to have those, right?) and the number of potions to 3.
-* **Storm Lightning** - The default preset of the mod is not realistic at all (it feels like lightning from the skies is literally hunting for me), so choose realistic preset to avoid that.
 * **Werewolf Widget Control (if you are using the mod from the *Interface* section)** - Change opacity to 60 and text colour to white.
 The timer won’t work during your first transformation, after transforming at least once, save your game.
 When